raquelxmoss/cycle-color-picker/README.md

 ### Can I use multiple color pickers within my app?

 Yes!
 Cycle Color Picker can be used with Cycle's `isolate()`.
 [Read the documentation for `isolate()`](https://github.com/cyclejs/cyclejs/tree/master/isolate), and check out the [example](http://raquelxmoss.github.io/cycle-color-picker).

-### Why do I need to install a mouse driver too?

-Cycle Color Picker needs to listen for mouseup events on the entire document, rather than just within the Color Picker component.
-As such, we need to use a driver.
-Unfortunately there's no nice way (yet) to seamlessly include a driver that is a dependency of a component, so you need to do a bit of manual work yourself, passing the Mouse and DOM drivers into the Color Picker component.

 ### Can I use this with RxJs?